GCT Featured Articles

 The country of India continues to develop some of the largest solar parks in the world

-The Kamuthi Solar Power Project in Tamil Nadu, India occupies 2,500 acres and can supply energy for 150,000 Indian homes.
-Kamuthi was the single largest PV plant in the world when it was first built in 2016.
+The Kamuthi Solar Power Project in Tamil Nadu, India occupies 2,500 acres, with 2.5 individual solar panels.
+Kamuthi was one of the largest photovoltaic (PV) plants in the world when it was first built in 2016.
+Larger solar parks have been established since Kamuthi, however, Kamuthi is notable for making India a giant in the market of large global solar PV parks.

 Kamuthi Solar Power Project

-The Kamuthi Solar Power Project is a 648 MW solar photovoltaic (PV) farm in Tamil Nadu, India.
-It cost US $710 million, and became operational in 2016.
+The Kamuthi Solar Power Project is a 648 MW (nameplate capacity) solar PV farm in Tamil Nadu, India.
+It initially cost US $710 million and became operational in 2016.
 As a result of the completion of Kamuthi, India became number three in the world for utility-scale solar PV parks, behind only the United States and China.
 To reach the third spot, India had to leapfrog the United Kingdom, and this solar farm gave them just enough edge.

 The Kamuthi Solar Power Project occupies 2,500 acres and can supply energy for about 150,000 homes in Tamil Nadu.
 This plant was built and funded by Adani power, a company that was founded in 1996 as an energy trading company, and is now India's largest private energy company.
 In 2011.